Alternate format: Implementation guidance: email domain protection (ITSP.40.065 v1.1) (PDF, 773 KB)

 If an email passes DMARC validation, it is delivered.
 If, however, an email fails DMARC validation, the receiving email system applies the policy that is specified in the sending domain’s DMARC record.
 The policy must be one of the following options:

 - None: The email is delivered (i.e. monitor only);

 - Quarantine: The email is delivered but is marked as suspicious; or

 - Reject: The email is rejected.

 A DMARC record can also specify that the published policy be applied to only a percentage of messages that fail validation, with the next less strict policy applied to the remainder.
 For example, a policy of reject with a percentage of 50% will reject 50% of messages which fail, while 50% will be quarantined.

-While policies of none and quarantine can help you gather information and configure your systems, only a policy of reject will prevent illegitimate messages from being delivered.
+While policies of none and quarantine can help you gather information and configure your systems, only a policy of reject at 100% will prevent all illegitimate messages from being delivered.

 Figure 1: DMARC Validation

-DMARC includes a mechanism for system owners to receive information about emails sent on behalf of their domains.
+DMARC includes a mechanism for system owners to receive information about emails sent using one of their domains in the From field.
 You can use this information in the following ways: